MooersLab/wilson-plots/README.md

 ## The problem and the solution

 If you are a protein crystallographer, you probably saw the recent post on CCP4bb about how we should be looking at Wilson plots before we fret about the $I/{\sigma}$ in the high-resolution shell.
-This is excellent advice, but viewing the Wilson plot can be a pain when you are processing dozens of diffraction data sets after a bout of data collection with synchrotron radiation.
+This is excellent advice, but viewing the Wilson plot can be a pain when processing dozens of diffraction data sets after a bout of data collection with synchrotron radiation.

-Below is an example of my homemade Wilson plot made with a Python script and the CCP4 truncate log file.
+Below is an example of my homemade Wilson plot with a Python script and the CCP4 truncate log file.
-It is easily invoked with a bash function given below.
+It is easily invoked with a bash function, as given below.
 The plot is of a data set where the high-resolution limit should be truncated, even though the $I/{\sigma}$ was 1.5 in the highest-resolution shell.

 <p align="center"><img src="images/3173d-wilson.png" style="width: 90vw; min-width: 330px;"></p>